cdominicatBI/APIDocPortal/docs/AccessControlServiceUserGuide.md

 The endpoints of the [Access Control Service API](reference/AccessControlServiceYAML.yml) are summarized below.

+To see the API itself, see [Access Control Service API](reference/AccessControlServiceYAML.yml).

 ### Permissions APIs

 These APIs enable the application developer to configure permissions.